Inbuilt Dynamics: Context Dependency and Variability of Meaning

 Project B1 (Hohaus/Stolterfoht/Ulrich): Incrementality in Semantic Processing

-Project B2 (Franke/Jäger/Janczyk): Time Course of Presupposition Processing
+Project B2 (Bott/Franke/Jäger/Janczyk): Time Course of Presupposition Processing

 Project B4 (Kaup/Leuthold): The Experiential Simulation View of Language Comprehension: How is Sentence Meaning Composed?

 Project B7 (Ulrich/Maienborn): Language Processing and Temporal Cognition

 Project B8 (Stolterfoht): Position and Interpretation: Syntactic, Semantic and Information-Structural Constraints in Processing Adjuncts

 Project B9 (Friedrich/Weber): Getting a Grip on Non-Linear Meaning: The Dynamics of Understanding Idiomatic Expressions in Language Learners

 The Grammar as a Dynamic System: Semantic Variation and Variability

 Research in crosslinguistic variation has traditionally focused on morphology and syntax.
 Mechanisms of interpretation have commonly been regarded as universal.
 However, linguistic structures describing the same state of affairs often seem to differ substantially in individual languages.
 It is therefore reasonable to also expect variation within the semantic component of grammar. - What are the possibilities and limitations of such semantic variation?
 Where and how is semantic variation located in a given grammar?
 How did it develop, and what possibilities are there for language change?
 In how far does language change obey universal laws or tendencies?

 Project C1 (Beck): Variation in the Interpretation Component of the Grammar